Key Ideas about this Work of Art

-Ancient players of the Mesoamerican ballgame wore a wide, padded, belt-like yoke of wood, rubber or leather to prevent injury from the heavy rubber ball.
-(Compare the ballcourt marker, also in the Museum’s collection, which depicts a Maya ballplayer wearing a yoke.)
-The game is still played among indigenous peoples in Mexico, the object being to keep the ball in the air by striking it with any part of the body except the hands.
-Heavy stone yokes (this one weighs 45 pounds) were ceremonial items, sometimes even found in burials that bestowed status on their owners.
-This yoke is carved in the shape of a stylized frog.
-Large eyes and a broad mouth (with a tongue sticking out) cover the front with the front legs tucked behind.
+Players of the Ancient Mesoamerican ballgame wore wide, padded, belt-like yokes made of wood, rubber, or leather, to prevent injury from the heavy rubber ball.
+Compare this ballgame yoke to the ballcourt marker, which depicts a Maya ballgame player wearing a yoke.
+The ballgame is still played among indigenous peoples in Mexico.
+The object of the game is to keep the ball in the air by striking it with any part of the body, except for the hands.
+Heavy stone yokes (this one weighs 45 pounds) were ceremonial items.
+Yokes found in burial tombs indicate the status of the deceased person.
+This yoke is carved to look like a frog.
+Large eyes and a broad mouth (with a tongue sticking out) cover the front, with the front legs tucked behind.
 The frog’s hind legs are in a crouched position at the back end of the yoke.

 tags: force, function, play, ritual, ceremony, animals